donny0101/cse151a_groupProject/README.md

 ## Milestone 3:

 ### Updates:
+The main thing we worked on for this milestone is model architecture.
+Our first model utalizes the ResNet18 architecture, which we customised for our implementation.

 ### How can we improve our current Model?
 Improvements to the current model would primarily consist of data augmentation and data pre-processing impmrovements.
 To prevent overfitting, rotation, flipping, color jittering, and perspective shifts can all be utilized.
 This helps the model become more generalized and prevent it from expecting a specific "format" of image structure or composition.
 Shifting hyperparameters such as the learning rate, batch size, and optimizer will also likely yield improved results.
 Additionally, more ambitious pre-processing approaches, such as removing hair from the images via masking, is also worth exploring.
 Hopefully this can be implemented successfully as it would likely be a significant improvement to the model.
 As this is a pre-trained model, there is limited modifications we can make to the architecture at this point.
 We will likely switch to a different model or even implement our own for future cases.